Peter Murchie

-Peter Edward Murchie (born 7 January 1986) is a Scottish professional rugby union coach for Kobelco Kobe Steelers and a former Scotland international player.
-He previously was an assistant coach for Glasgow Warriors and Stade Niçois; and head coach for Ayr and then the Ayrshire Bulls.
+Peter Edward Murchie (born 7 January 1986) is a Scottish professional rugby union coach for Wales and a former Scotland international player.
+He previously was an assistant coach for Glasgow Warriors, Stade Niçois and Kobelco Kobe Steelers; and head coach for Ayr and then the Ayrshire Bulls.
 He formerly played for Glasgow Warriors in the Guinness Pro12, making over 100 appearances for the club.
 His playing position was full-back.

 Rugby union career

 Amateur career

 He started his career at North Dorset where he came through their mini and youth sides before leaving to join professional side Bath Rugby.
 He moved to Waterloo then Birmingham & Solihull R.F.C. and then signed for London Welsh RFC just as they turned professional.
 On moving to Scotland he has played for Dundee HSFP, Stirling County RFC and Aberdeen GSFP RFC as well as professional side Glasgow Warriors.

 Professional career

 He first joined Bath Rugby before moving to various lower league English clubs.

 Murchie signed for London Welsh in 2008, when the club turned professional.

 He signed for Glasgow Warriors in 2009.
 He made his competitive debut for the club on 4 September 2009, becoming Glasgow Warrior No. 174.

 On 21 August 2015 it was announced at a Glasgow Warriors Open Day training session that Murchie would take over the captaincy of the club on a short-term basis while the squad's Scotland players were at the 2015 World Cup.

 He played more than 100 times for Glasgow Warriors.
 On 4 May 2017 it was announced by Glasgow Warriors that Murchie would be leaving the club at the end of the season.